Imtiajul/Data-Mining-Predictive-Model-of-Song-Test/README.md

 # CSE477 Project: Data Mining Predictive Model of Song Test
 We worked on spotify dataset with 2017 smaples.
 We mainly used two models Decision Tree and Naive Bayes, and make a comparative analysis.
 Additionaly, we worked on Apriori models with different dataset to fulfil our project instruction.
-We fit our Apriori models with super shop dataset where dataset contains 9835 records.
+We fit our Apriori models with super shop dataset where dataset contains 9835 customer records.

 ## Dependency:
 * Python